RichardForshaw/resume/mkd-blog/docs/blog/articles/2022-12-AI-and-the-future-revolution.markdown

 ## The Importance of Understanding

 This new AI is amazing, no doubt.
-But is it right to say that these systems are intelligent?
+But is it right to say that these systems are truly intelligent?
 Dall-E and ChatGPT are trained on vast collections of data, and at their essence they are good at two things: Understanding your commands (which in itself is amazing), and knowing how to respond with correct and relevant information in a human-like way.
 But underneath, it still responds based on how it is trained.
 There are three things which I think need to be understood about AI: that AI is a product of training data; that poor data control introduces biases; and the ethical consequences of these.

 ### It's About the Data